anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 vulnerable code is not there is not a contradiction, and the research wins.
 It is the same claim a `not_affected` statement at that pocket makes, read out of Canonical's other file for the combinations where there is no statement to read it out of at all.
+It is not given the same weight: the statement is current and measured and overwrites a fix version, this one is neither and backs off where a version is already on record.
 A row whose `version` looks like a version is a fix and not a clearance, which is `parser_legacy`'s own test.
 It overrides and never creates: the pre-OSV provider downgraded a row that was already there and invented no record.